crunchy-leaf/blue-team-lab/incidents/intrusion-kill-chain/02-initial-access.md

 ## Attacker Activity:

 The attacker attempted to gain an RDP session through an administrative account using variations of known weak credentials.
-After several attemps the following combination was successful.
+After several attemps one of the combinations was successful.

 ## Defender Findings: